sanette/oplot/README.md

 ## Install version >= 0.80

-The current version does not require `lablgl`, but instead you should install `tgls` and `gl-legacy`:
+The current version does not require `lablgl`, but uses instead `tgls` and `gl-legacy`.
+They will be automatically installed if you use `opam install oplot`.

+If you need the newest versions:

 ```bash
 opam install tgls